 - Utilize the many resources the university offers, including faculty, Counseling Services, Academic Success Centers, Expanding Horizons, Career Services, and other support systems, as needed.

 Students placed on probation for the first time will remain eligible to:

 - Participate on athletic teams (provided academic progress meets the criteria in Section 1)

 Any additional probation will disqualify a student from eligibility for these activities.
 Students who voluntarily withdraw from the university while on probation will remain on probation if they are readmitted.
 Students who maintain the university’s academic standards for probation must also meet the financial aid and athletic eligibility requirements for Satisfactory Academic Progress.
 (Financial Aid and Athletics offices have additional academic requirements for probationary students.
 Students should consult the appropriate office to determine their eligibility.)

 Any student who earns a grade point average of 1.0 or lower in their first semester of full-time study at Fitchburg State University will be suspended from the university.
-In all other case, students will be suspended if they have spent at least one semester on probation and do not meet the following APA and credit criteria:
+In all other cases, students will be suspended if they have spent at least one semester on probation and do not meet the following GPA and credit criteria: